 Check the fluid level in the master cylinder when performing underhood services.

 Clean the top of the master cylinder area before removing the cap.
-Add fluid to bring the level up to the top of the "FULL" mark on the side of the master cylinder reservoir.
+Add fluid to bring the level up to the "MAX" mark on the side of the master cylinder reservoir.